sytzez/audiovisual/README.md

 In music and sound in general, the [harmonic series](https://en.wikipedia.org/wiki/Harmonic_series_(music)) is seen as the basis for [timbre](https://en.wikipedia.org/wiki/Timbre) and [harmony](https://en.wikipedia.org/wiki/Harmony).
-One reason for this is that when different frequencies from a harmonic series are played together, they form a single repeated wave at the root frequency of the series.
+The reason the harmonic series sounds so good when played together, is that they form a single repeated wave at the root frequency of the series, with no fluctuations over time.
-In other words, all the waves fit neatly together and the result sounds pleasing to the ear.
+In other words, sound waves with frequencies belonging to the harmonic series fit neatly together, and sound pleasing to the ear.
 *With this piece I propose a new way of structuring frequencies, that has the same harmonious properties as the harmonic series.*

 ![](/phi/octaves-phi.jpg)

-A series of octaves, having frequencies of factors `1, 2, 4, 8...`, sound perfectly consonant because the [nodes](https://en.wikipedia.org/wiki/Node_(physics)) line up in many places (see left graph).
+A series of octaves, having frequencies of factors `1, 2, 4, 8...`, sound perfectly consonant because the [nodes](https://en.wikipedia.org/wiki/Node_(physics)) of its sound waves line up in many places (see left graph).
+Normally, each wave has a constant frequency and a constant wavelength.
 In this piece however, the waves are irregular, alternating between short (`S`) and long (`L`) wavelengths (see right graph).
-This alternating wave is produced at frequencies of factors `1, φ, φ², φ³...`, φ being the [golden ratio](https://en.wikipedia.org/wiki/Golden_ratio).
+I use this wave at different frequencies of factors `1, φ, φ², φ³...`, φ being the [golden ratio](https://en.wikipedia.org/wiki/Golden_ratio).
 As you can see in the graph, these waves also have many nodes that line up, just like the octaves, resulting in a consonant sound.

 The reason for the nodes lining up lies in the specific specific sequence of long (`L`) and short (`S`) wavelengths.